Who We Are

 Our Directors are volunteers who give their time to help grow community gardening around Australia.

-As Treasurer for Community Gardens Australia, I oversee the financial health and strategic governance of our organisation.
-Drawing on my experience as an executive and board member for several other NFPs, I am committed to efficient resource management.
-This work aligns perfectly with my love of volunteering and deep appreciation for gardens and Indigenous respect for the land.Read More
+Serving as Treasurer, Mohamed (Mo) oversees the financial health and strategic governance of our organisation.
+Drawing on experience as an executive and board member for several other NFPs, Mo is committed to efficient resource management.
+This work aligns perfectly with his love of volunteering and deep appreciation for gardens and Indigenous respect for the land.Read More

 Jane Mowbray has been a community gardener and seed saver for a couple of decades.
 She joined her local community garden in Sydney hoping to find or recruit more seed savers but instead, she became a dedicated community gardener.
 Jane believes there is nothing that provides a better sense of belonging to a community and to the wonders of the natural world than being part of a community garden.Read More